webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project_Management.md

 - <https://wgu.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=cb2964e4-cc12-4ce0-a706-af23014b3e93>

 - <https://www.reddit.com/r/CompTIA/comments/vgue64/project_passed_barelywhat_i_did/>
-  - The process of how change is brought up and put into play.
+  - The **process of how change is brought up and put into play**.
 Know every. single. step. front and back, had a lot of questions regarding what to be done after a certain step
-  - Know what happens during all the steps of a project beginning with Initiation all the way to Closing
+  - Know what happens during all the **steps of a project beginning with Initiation all the way to Closing**.
-  - Know differences and characteristic between functional, projectized, matrix structures.
+  - Know differences and **characteristic between functional, projectized, matrix structures**.
 Given a scenario, be able to say "this is a functional structure" or "this is projectized", etc.
-  - Really know the different roles, what they can and cant do
+  - Really know the different **roles**, what they can and cant do.
-  - What encompasses the charter, scope, WBS
+  - What encompasses the charter, scope, WBS.
-  - Know the different risk strategies and be able to assign them to an example (accept, mitigate, transfer, avoid, exploit)
+  - Know the different **risk strategies** and be able to assign them to an example (accept, mitigate, transfer, avoid, exploit).
-  - Know the different communication methods, I had a ton of these which kind of surprised me.
+  - Know the different **communication methods**, I had a ton of these which kind of surprised me.
 Know which one is appropriate for certain scenarios (this was a very annoying part of the test because the questions didn't have much context at all so I really had to guess at times)
-  - I memorized the formulas for CV, SV, CPI, SPI and literally had 0 questions on them which was unfortunate, I know some people get questions on them so may be valuable for you.
+  - I memorized the formulas for **CV, SV, CPI, SPI and literally had 0 questions** on them which was unfortunate, I know some people get questions on them so may be valuable for you.
 Wasn't for me
 - CompTIA Project+ Study Guide, 3rd Edition by Kim Heldman (ISBN 978-1-119-89245-8)
   - Wiley/Sybex
 - BARD: briefly explain each topic from the book CompTIA Project+ Study Guide, 3rd Edition ISBN 978-1-119-89245-8:

 - <https://www.reddit.com/r/WGU/comments/10z838f/passed_business_of_it_project_management_d324/>
   - There are lots of questions on what is the BEST or what is the FIRST thing you should do in a situation.
-  - You have to know the order of actions in the processes for change control, scheduling management, etc.
+  - You have to know the **order of actions in the processes for change control**, scheduling management, etc.
-  - Know what roles within the project are responsible for what actions/management.
+  - Know what **roles** within the project are responsible for what actions/management.
-  - Know all the types of charts and what they are used for.
-Know the phases and what occurs in each phase of a project.
+  - Know all the **types of charts and what they are used for**.
+  - Know the **phases and what occurs in each phase** of a project.
-  - Conflict resolution types.
+  - **Conflict resolution types**.
-  - Methods of dealing with risks.
+  - Methods of dealing with **risks**.
-  - Terminology and acronyms such as SOW, RFP, RFQ, RFI, WBS, SLA, LOI, MOU, ERG, etc.
+  - Terminology and acronyms such as **SOW, RFP, RFQ, RFI, WBS, SLA, LOI, MOU, ERG,** etc.
-  - Know differences between dependency types.
+  - Know differences between **dependency types**.
-  - Know functional, projectized, and the various matrix types of organizations.
+  - Know **functional, projectized, and the various matrix types** of organizations.
-  - What documents are updated when certain events happen.
+  - What **documents are updated** when certain **events happen**.
-  - What is contained within project management plan, scope management plan, etc.
+  - What is contained within project management **plan, scope management plan**, etc.

 | DOMAIN                          | PERCENTAGE OF EXAMINATION |
 | ------------------------------- | ------------------------- |